elcabong/ControlCenter/README.md

 Access any web based software to control your home and media needs.

 Required:
-  web server with php 5+
+  Apache web server with php 5+

 1. Download 'git clone git://github.com/elcabong/MediaCenter-Portal.git'
 2. Copy all files to the web server directory eg /var/www/MediaCenter/